ngendah/learn-gnu-make/readme.md

 # whats covered

 1. Introduction to GNU make.
-2. Build an executable.
+2. Building an executable.
 3. Building an executable with sources structured in sub-directories.
 4. Building shared libraries.
-5. Putting it all together.
-6. Building rpm files.
+5. Building rpm files.

+The concepts are laid out in a tutorial structure, with some tutorial have more than one example.
+But first we start with a broad [introduction](./introduction.md) to make.

 LICENSE